Information for Summer Students

 - Undergraduate students from all majors are welcome to participate in the Film & TV Internship Program.

 - Students earn four units for FTV 183 and 2 to 6 units for the FTV 195 internship component.
-Students should elect 2 units for 140-160 hours of internship work; 4 units for 170-190 hours of internship work; and 6 units for 200+ hours of internship work.
+Students should elect 2 units for a minimum of 140 hours per session; 4 units for a minimum of 170 hours per session; and 6 units for a minimum of 200 hours per session.

 - Students receiving 6 units for 195 should conduct 3 interviews with individuals in their office and include a report with their final paper.